Large Language Model for Qualitative Research -- A Systematic Mapping Study: Systematic Mapping Study (SMS)

 \textbf{RQ5: What limitations and future research directions were reported?}

-All the included studies reported specific limitations regarding the use of LLMs in performing qualitative analyses.
-One limitation mentioned was the dependence on well-structured prompts to achieve accurate and reliable results \cite{b17} \cite{b19}.
-Another limitation relates to the tendency of LLMs to generate "hallucinations," meaning responses that lack a clear justification in the data \cite{b13} \cite{b19}.
-Additionally, the risk of inherent biases in the models was noted, especially when dealing with sensitive information \cite{b17}.
-Other limitations included difficulties in assigning topics to subjective expressions \cite{b18}, limitations in context sensitivity and emotional nuances \cite{b16}, and restrictions in interpreting complex meanings \cite{b19}.
-According to \cite{b14} also highlighted excessive response over-segmentation and over-categorization.
+All studies identified specific limitations in using LLMs for qualitative analysis.
+One limitation mentioned was the reliance on well-structured prompts for accurate results \cite{b17},\cite{b19}.
+Another recurring limitation was the tendency of LLMs to generate ``hallucinations", producing responses without clear justification from the data \cite{b13},\cite{b19}.
+Additionally, inherent model biases were noted, particularly when dealing with sensitive information \cite{b17}.
+Other limitations included difficulties in assigning topics to subjective expressions \cite{b18}, lack of context sensitivity and emotional nuance \cite{b16}, and restrictions in interpreting complex meanings \cite{b19}.
+Study \cite{b14} also highlighted excessive response over-segmentation and over-categorization.
 In \cite{b00}, challenges were reported in achieving coder consensus when dealing with ambiguous data, requiring human intervention for nuanced interpretations.

-Additional reported limitations involve the AI's difficulty in performing broader and more detailed categorization, which results in the loss of specific details considered important by human researchers \cite{b13}, as well as inconsistent behaviors in zero-shot classifications \cite{b18}.
-Another highlighted issue is the tendency of LLMs to create an "echo chamber" effect by reproducing pre-trained patterns \cite{b16}.
+Further limitations included difficulties in broader and more detailed categorization, leading to a loss of specific details important by human researchers \cite{b13}, as well as inconsistencies in zero-shot classifications \cite{b18}.
+Another concern was the ``echo chamber" effect, with LLMs reproducing pre-trained patterns \cite{b16}.
 Study \cite{b00} also highlighted challenges in maintaining coder independence while fostering collaboration, along with risks of premature influence from LLM-generated coding suggestions that could bias human coders.

-Regarding recommendations for the use of LLMs in qualitative analysis, studies \cite{b13} \cite{b17} \cite{b19} recommend that LLMs be used as an aid, rather than as a replacement for human analysts, suggesting their use, for example, in categorization stages, with researchers responsible for the final interpretation of the data.
-Additionally, these studies emphasize the importance of human collaboration and the use of LLMs to enhance accuracy and increase the validity of results \cite{b16} \cite{b19}.
+Regarding recommendations for LLM usage, studies \cite{b13},\cite{b17},\cite{b19} propose that LLMs serve as aids rather than replacements for human analysts, particularly in categorization, with researchers retaining final interpretative authority.
+Other works emphasize the importance of human collaboration and LLMs role in enhancing accuracy and validity \cite{b16},\cite{b19}.
 Study \cite{b00} suggests leveraging LLMs to structure and refine codebooks while ensuring human coders make final decisions.
 It also stresses the need for greater user control over AI-generated suggestions to prevent over-reliance on automated coding.